zveric/Revision/Science/Chemistry/Paper 1/Bonding/Covelent Bonds.md

 - A covelent bond is formed when a pair of electrons is shared between two atoms.
 Unlike [[Ionic Bonding]] witch swaps electrons.
 - Covelent bonding creates molicules
+- No of electrons needed = Number of bonds created
+-
 ### Properties
 - Low melting points
 - Low boiling points